lstig/kubernetes-the-hard-way-automated/README.md

 pip install --upgrade pip
 pip install -r requirements.txt

+# Copy the example settings file and adjust to your needs
+cp settings.example.rb settings.rb

 # Setup local virtual machines
 # NOTE: made need to run twice if this is the first time
 vagrant up